 Usually, a cat that strays from home is likely to come back on his own.
 In the vast majority of cases, when a cat strays from home, he will come back by himself after 24 to 48 hours, which represents the time he needs to stop being afraid and come out of hiding.
 But it is not uncommon to find a lost cat three weeks after he went missing, because after this period, the cat will need to hunt and thus come out of hiding more often.
 That is why posters are very important.
 You’d be surprised at how many people will call to help.
 The objective is to identify the place where to search.
 Very often, the cat will be found within one kilometer of the house.

 Here is a list of things to do:

-- Create an ad on Petluck and Kijiji (Quebec)
+- Create an ad on Petluck, Kijiji (Quebec) or in the Muzzo application.

 - At nighttime before sunset, ask for permission to make a round in the backyards and then do a second round around 10:00PM when it’s quieter.
 Beware of skunks!